Burgan SC: 2014–15 inaugural season

-Burgan SC is set to compete in pre-season matches and tournaments inside Kuwait due to it just being added to the football league and would play a number of teams for Kuwait to get ready for the league.
+Burgan SC was set to compete in pre-season matches and tournaments inside Kuwait due to it just being added to the football league and play a number of teams for Kuwait to get ready for the league.
 It won two unofficial silverware during Ramadan of 2014.

 Their first match ended in a 5–0 loss to Al-Naser SC in their reserve league match.
 Their first league goal came against Al-Arabi SC in a 4–1 loss scored by Marzouq Zaki.

-Their first historical victory was against Al-Jahra SC on September 7, 2014 which ended 3–2; Mohammed Kouli scored and Marzouq Zaki scored twice.
+Their first historical victory was against Al-Jahra SC on September 7, 2014, which ended 3–2; Mohammed Kouli scored and Marzouq Zaki scored twice.
 Their first draw was against Kuwait SC on September 21, 2014.

 After seven weeks in the reserve league, Burgan played 7 games where they lost 3, drew 1 and won 2.

 As they drew with Kazma SC on November 22, 2014, they were 3rd in the league with 21 points and recorded 3 losses, 3 draws and 6 wins.
 After January 3, Burgan dropped to 4th, 3 points behind Qadsia SC with a game in hand.

 On January 25, 2015, Burgan signed their first official loan deal with Goalkeeper Yousef Al-Saraff from Al-Arabi SC with a buy out option in the summer.
 Rashid Abdullah Al-Bous said to the press that the team would have to re-evolve to the team at the start of the season and get back to winning form.